-Because the Statewide CASE Team proposes that a HERS Rater or ATT conduct the duct leakage testing, there will be little impact on building inspectors.
-Although ATTs and HERS Raters conduct duct leakage testing on some types of commercial and low-rise residential ductwork systems, there may be a learning curve for HERS Raters of ATTs to perform this test in large multifamily buildings.
+Because the Statewide CASE Team proposes that an ATT conduct the duct leakage testing, there will be little impact on building inspectors.
+Although ATTs conduct duct leakage testing on some types of commercial and low-rise residential ductwork systems, there may be a learning curve for ATTs to perform this test in large multifamily buildings.